dwynwei/Calculator-OSGi-Framework/README.md

 ## Credits

-This application was created by [Your Name](https://github.com/dwynwei).
+This application was created by [dwynwei](https://github.com/dwynwei).
 Please feel free to contact me if you have any questions or feedback!